rohannavalyal/Coffee-shope/README.md

 Coffee-Hub is designed to enhance the user experience for coffee lovers by combining rich UI, Firebase-powered backend, and real-time features for order tracking, authentication, and storage.

 Happy Brewing! ☕🚀

----

-Let me know if you'd like to add:
-- Firebase Hosting / Functions instructions
-- CI/CD setup
-- Screenshots or app demo sections